 Completed and submitted application to pharmacy school or PharmCAS, or, Letter on official pharmacy school stationery, recommending that you take the exam.
 This letter must mention that you are applying to a pharmacy school for the approaching academic year.

 In either case, documentation must include your name, PCAT ID, and why you should be allowed to take the exam again.

 Mometrix wants to ensure you have what you need to be fully prepared for this exam.
-With this in mind, we’ve created a study guide that not only complies with the new PCAT format, but supplies you with all of the content information, and elite techniques for successfully completing the exam.
+With this in mind, we’ve created a study guide that not only complies with the new PCAT format, but supplies you with all content information and elite techniques to successfully complete the exam.
 Get your study guide Here.

 Be sure to also purchase your set of Mometrix flash cards Here, which will give you that extra boost of confidence when taking the exam.

 Upgrade your studying with our PCAT study guide and flashcards:

 PCAT Study Guide